 provider may recommend it to see whether you can improve without surgery

-If these treatments do not work, or if the injury is severe or complete, surgery may be considered.
+If these treatments don't work or if the injury is severe or complete, surgery may be considered.
 The type of surgery depends on the location and amount of damage to the tendon.
 It can also depend on other things, such as the severity of the tendonitis.
 Some of the surgical procedures used include:

-- Debridement surgery to remove damaged tendon tissue or bone spurs and repair the tendon
+- Surgery to remove damaged tendon tissue or bone spurs and repair the tendon (debridement)

 - Surgery to remove your damaged tendon tissue, fix the remaining tendon, and give it extra strength by moving another tendon to the heel bone